 I am a founding member of the Taranaki Gifted Community Trust and CEO of our organisation.
 I am also President of the local branch of the NZ Association for Gifted Children (Taranaki Explorers).

 In my spare time I love to read, enjoy going to the movies and am a keen runner (although a slow one).
 Kia ora!

 Kia ora i te whānau, My name is Kate Fergusson.
-I have had the privilege of being on the Taranaki Gifted Community Trust Board of Trustees since mid 2021.
+I have had the privilege of being on the Taranaki Gifted Community Trust Board of Trustees for two years.
 I have been working in the educational sector for thirty years, both as a primary teacher and more recently as a Learning Support Coordinator.
 I was born and bred in rural eastern Taranaki, and although I spent sixteen years away from Taranaki, it is the place I returned to raise my whānau of six children.
 Two of my older children were diagnosed by an Educational Psychologist with Giftedness early in 2003 (and attended the George Parkin One Day School in Tauranga for a period of time before returning to Taranaki), which gives me the double insight of the blessings and challenges of giftedness from both a parent’s and educator’s perspective.
 I have a strong interest in the Hau Ora/Wellbeing of Gifted (Advanced Yet Complex Needs) children and in fact, all neurodiverse children.
 I believe we still have many strides to take in nourishing and nurturing these individuals in our society so that they can reach true potential and contentment.
 It is pleasing to be a part of a community that strives to educate and support the people surrounding our gifted individuals, as well as providing a safe haven for our gifted children to find their ‘tribe’ and learn more about themselves.